Looking to publish in European Journal of Pain? Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Typical timelines include a median of 2 days from submission to first decision, 145 days from submission to acceptance, and 16 days from acceptance to publication.

-Reformat to European Journal Of Pain using Livewrite PremiumIs a cover letter required?
+Reformat to European Journal of Pain using Livewrite PremiumIs a cover letter required?

 Authors are required to submit a completed title page/checklist for all article types using the journal’s title page template; this title page includes statements about originality, suggested reviewers, funding sources, conflicts of interest, and a significance statement, and functions as a structured cover document for the submission.

-Reformat to European Journal Of Pain using Livewrite PremiumWhat are the publication costs?
+Reformat to European Journal of Pain using Livewrite PremiumWhat are the publication costs?

 For authors choosing open access, article processing charges (APCs) apply as outlined on the journal’s Open Access page, where current open access fees and licensing options under Creative Commons agreements are specified.

-Reformat to European Journal Of Pain using Livewrite Premium
+Reformat to European Journal of Pain using Livewrite Premium